Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 ### Deploy flex volume

 Enable kubctl command.
-If you don't know how to do it, please refer this [tutorial](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
+If you don't know how to do it, please refer to this [tutorial](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).

 ```
 $ kubectl create -f https://raw.githubusercontent.com/Azure/kubernetes-keyvault-flexvol/master/deployment/kv-flexvol-installer.yaml
 ```

-For more detail, you can refer [the instruction](https://github.com/Azure/kubernetes-keyvault-flexvol).
+For more detail, you can refer to [these instructions](https://github.com/Azure/kubernetes-keyvault-flexvol).

 ### create secret